Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 When to use:

-• To take pressure off the back
+• To relieve pressure on the back

-• For washing or giving back care
+• For washing or back care

-• For people with lung problems (put good lung down)
+• For lung problems (good lung down)

 Things to know: